Small Wedding Ideas - Tips for Planning a Micro Wedding

 Tip #5: Wave Goodbye to Buffets

 Over the past few years, communal food styles have dominated over traditional plated service.
 It seems now there will be a shift back into a more refined dining experience.
-Start with a caterer experienced in providing this service, and then browse Avalon Event Rentals’ extensive inventory of china, glassware, cutlery, and napkins to match your style and dining needs.
+Start with a caterer experienced in providing seated table service, and then browse Avalon Event Rentals’ extensive inventory of china, glassware, cutlery, and napkins to match your style and dining needs.

 Tip #6: Extend the Fun